 - (2) "Complaint" means an allegation against a faculty member reported to an appropriate university official. - (3) "Consent" means words or overt actions by a person who is competent to give informed consent, indicating a freely given agreement to engage in sexual activity or other activity referenced in the definitions of sexual assault and sexual exploitation in this section.
-A person is unable to give consent if the person is incapacitated because of drugs, alcohol, physical or intellectual disability, or unconsciousness.
+A person is unable to give consent if the person is in a state of incapacitation because of drugs, alcohol, physical or intellectual disability, or unconsciousness. - (4) "Consult" or "consulting" means thoroughly reviewing and discussing the relevant facts and discretionary issues.